amitjoy/amitjoy.github.com/_posts/2016-08-25-Different-Dataflow-Programming-Approaches.md

 ## Conclusion

 The primary focus of these frameworks is to facilitate users with an easy to use tool to develop bespoke  Internet of Things scenarios, including functionalities of social network access.
-Unlike these tools, **Kura Wires** essentially focuses easing the implementation of Industrial Internet of Things scenarios only.
-However, IoT developers can make use of the extension points in **Kura Wires** to develop custom Logical Blocks for Node-RED-like social access.
-In addition, our approach in **Kura Wires** benefits users to focus only on their Industrial Internet scenario, rather than focusing on how to implement the scenario.
-We believe **Kura Wires** would definitely benefit users to rapidly build their Industrial IoT applications.
+Unlike these tools, **Kura Wires** essentially focuses on easing the implementation of Industrial Internet of Things scenarios only.
+However, IoT developers can make use of the extension points in **Kura Wires** to develop custom Logical Blocks for Node-RED-like social access and many more.
+Furthermore, unlike these aforementioned tools, **Kura Wires** is completely based on Java and OSGi which would definitely motivate several Java developers to rapidly develop their own Industrial IoT applications.
+Our approach in **Kura Wires** hopefully would benefit users to focus on their Industrial Internet scenarios, rather than focusing on how to implement the scenarios.